The basses

 Sound Control in Birmingham (who were once Musical Exchange, where I bought the Warwick) have a "Deal or no deal" section where you can make an offer for instruments they're trying to flog off.
 I bought a Squier Standard P-Bass V (or some similar combination of letters), a perfectly competent 5-string with passive J-type pickups in a Precision body.
 I played it a bit - must admit that part of the reason for buying it was for possible resale, and part of the reason was because I thought it should be getting played.

 However, I found myself unable to resist the lure of Antonio Tsai's inlaid instruments on ebay, and so it was that I bought a lovely 5-string bass.
 When it arrived, I was smitten by it straight away - like the JD Thumb, the neck is shallow and fast, and a little narrower than the Fender.
 So the Fender went, and the Tsai got promoted to gigging bass.
 I've played 5-strings on and off over the years, and I've actually managed to settle with this one.
-It's my current gigging bass for the rock/blues covers band The Lightning.
+I used it for a good while for the rock/blues covers band The Lightning, and it's still with me - I have no intentions of getting rid of it, in fact I've upgraded it with Bartolini pickups and a Delano Sonar preamp.

 Seven - heaven?